How To Use Car Battery Charger Effectively?

 Step 3: Working Location

-You can take up the work either the battery still in its compartment in the car, or you can take up the work in an open and ventilated area.
-You know that the battery generates hydrogen gas from their cells.
+You can take up the work either with the battery still in its compartment in the car or in an open and ventilated area.
+You know that the battery generates hydrogen gas from its cells.
 It is essential that you keep away volatile substances like flammable materials, gasoline, lighters, flames, cigarettes, and other quickly ignitable substances.

 Step 4: Use Protective Gears

-Remember that battery charging is a hazardous work.
-Therefore, protect yourself well by using gloves, glasses, helmet and boot.
-There is a chance that the hydrogen generated may cause an explosion of the battery in case of failure of venting mechanism.
+Remember that battery charging is hazardous work.
+Therefore, protect yourself well by using gloves, glasses, helmets, and boots.
+There is a chance that the hydrogen generated may cause an explosion of the battery in case of failure of the venting mechanism.
 If the hydrogen contacts atmospheric oxygen, even a static electricity may cause ignition.

 Step 5: Disconnecting Power Accessories